 A common misconception among people is that plasma and serum is the same thing.
 They are two different substances with a common precursor solution and containing constituents, which makes them unique and required for various medical procedures.
 The common precursor is blood, and the level of purification of the blood is the determinant of plasma and serum.
 When we consider blood, it is made up of red blood cells, white blood cells, platelets, proteins, and a watery substance.
-The above mentioned two substances are important in therapeutic and diagnostic procedures in humans, and currently various research are being conducted regarding the specific nature of these substances.
+Plasma is the water part of the blood while serum is the plasma is the part without the clotting factors.
+These two substances are important in therapeutic and diagnostic procedures in humans, and there are various on-going researches on the specific nature of these substances.

 What is Plasma?

 Plasma is the basic watery part of the blood.
-We are able to observe plasma, if we stand a column of blood for about one hour, we can see the precipitation of red cells and white cells with a supernatant straw colored liquid.
+We are able to observe plasma; if we stand a column of blood for about one hour, we can see the precipitation of red cells and white cells with a supernatant straw colored liquid.
 This liquid is the plasma.
 Plasma contains fibrinogen, an important factor in the clotting process and other major factors of clotting.
 Thus, on standing this straw colored liquid tends to clump.
-This plasma can be spun, so the protein materials with heavier masses tend to precipitate down, leaving better purified plasma.
-Plasma is required for diagnostic investigation and especially for therapeutic transfusions in people, who are hypovolemic, deficient in clotting factors, etc. A lesser clot prone plasma is available as cryo poor plasma (CPP), and the removed clotting agents are used in the treatment of hemophiliacs as cryo precipitate.

 What is Serum?

 Serum is plasma without the clotting factors, mainly the fibrinogen.
 So serum, on standing does not clot.
 Usually, to acquire serum, all clotting agents in plasma are removed through progressive centrifuging, or we can get a blood sample, and after allowing it to clot, the supernatant is taken.